thoughtbot/maybe_haskell/book/monad/do.md

 There's one more topic I'd like to mention related to monads: *do-notation*.

 This bit of syntactic sugar is provided by Haskell for any of its `Monad`s.
-The reason is to allow monadic code to read like imperative code when composing monadic expressions.
-This is valuable because monadic expressions, especially those of type `IO a`, are often best understood as a series of imperative steps:
+The reason is to allow functional Haskell code to read like imperative code when building compound expressions using `Monad`.
+This is valuable because monadic expressions, especially those representing interactions with the outside world, are often read best as a series of imperative steps:

 ```haskell
 f = do